nevakrien/resume/README.md

 ## AI Education
 **Languages**: Python

-Since 2022,  I have been a mentee of Guy Tamir.
-We worked on many things but mainly on educational content explaining AI development.
+Since 2022, I have been a mentee of Guy Tamir, focusing primarily on educational content explaining AI development.
 My code has been used as an example in Intel’s official [YouTube tutorials](https://www.youtube.com/watch?v=6-ToSvHidy0&list=PLXB3P9W0qDDhtDAjs1U2arVWiyq9z3nDS&index=5) and in internal workshops.

 In addition to writing code, I have contributed by explaining specific AI technologies and summarizing literature, similar to my work in my research position.